JohnFlorinus/SnakeFile/README.md

 <h2>Backend</h2>
 1 REST API that acts as a middleman to the Oracle Cloud Bucket containing the files.
 <br>
-.NET OCI SDK is used for easy integration.
+.NET OCI SDK is used in the API solution for easy integration.
 <br><br>
 IP rate-limits are also included as middleware in the API for scalability.
 The rate limiting is based on the X-Forwarded-For header which is inserted in the HTTP Request by the NGINX reverse proxy.
 <br><br>